-Also known as methohexital, Brevital has also been used in hospitals to sedate patients before surgery.
+Also known as methohexital, Brevital has been used for many decades.
 For the millions of people worldwide who take the barbiturate in smaller doses, Brevital is a perfectly safe and effective short-term solution to relieve pain and treat insomnia or seizures.
 In larger amounts, Brevital can slow the brain down to the point where the body no longer receives the messages needed to tell the respiratory system to keep on working.

 Although their use has declined recently, experts continue to rank barbiturates as the fourth most addictive drug in substance abuse circles today.
 Most barbiturate overdoses involve a mixture with either alcohol or opioids.